ausecwa/wsl-dotfiles/README.md

 # wsl-dotfiles

-Dotfiles for my [Ubuntu on WSL 2](https://ubuntu.com/wsl) installation.
+Dotfiles for my [Arch Linux](https://www.archlinux.org/) installation on WSL 2.

+Note: Arch Linux is **not offically supported on WSL 2**.

 ## Software used